Phildizzle/KODAQS_ASSIGNMENT_D2.1/README.md

     Data repository: https://osf.io/e395q/

 Please note that the original X/Twitter raw data cannot be shared for legal reasons so you cannot fully reproduce the entire analysis pipeline including data pre-processing etc. Their repository contains party of the original data as well as intermediary results.

+The analysis was performed with Python version 3.12.3 and R version 4.3.3.
+For more information about the used packages see the file "package-list-python.txt" and "package-list-R.txt" respectively.
+Unfortunately, I cannot provide a